public-interest-litigation-in-india

 Article 32 – Right to Constitutional Remedies

-Through Article 32 of the Indian Constitution, all citizens can ask for constitutional remedies.
-Under Article 32 of the Constitution, people can file petitions directly with the Supreme Court to defend their fundamental rights.
-The Supreme Court provides a platform for people whose rights are undermined so they can submit petitions that can help recover their rights with writs, including habeas corpus, mandamus, prohibition, quo warranto, and certiorari.
-Through this article, the Supreme Court assumes its position as the final authority that upholds fundamental rights.
+Article 32 of the Indian Constitution allows citizens to seek constitutional remedies.
+People can file petitions directly with the Supreme Court to protect their fundamental rights.
+The Court provides a platform for those whose rights are violated.
+They can submit petitions asking for writs like habeas corpus, mandamus, prohibition, quo warranto, and certiorari.
+Article 32 makes the Supreme Court the final authority in upholding and protecting fundamental rights.

 Article 39A – Equal Justice and Free Legal Aid